Mchan2003/routing-visualizer/README.md

 ---

----

 ## License
-This project was created for academic use as part of **CMPE 130 - Advanced Algorithm Design** at San Jose State University.
+This project was created for academic use.